gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

 npx -p @storybook/cli sb init
 ```

 This command adds a set of boilerplate files for Storybook in your project.
-However, since this is for a Gatsby project, you need to update the default Storybook configuration a bit so you don't get errors when trying to use Gatsby specific components inside of the stories.
+However, since this is for a Gatsby project, you will need to update the default Storybook configuration a bit so you don't get errors when trying to use Gatsby specific components inside of the stories.

 ### Storybook version 5

 Storybook version 5.3 [brought a major change to how Storybook is configured](https://medium.com/storybookjs/declarative-storybook-configuration-49912f77b78).

-When you first install Storybook the only configuration file that will exist is `.storybook/main.js`, which will have the default stories location and default addons.
+When you first install Storybook the only configuration file that will exist is `.storybook/main.js`, which will have the default stories locations and default addons.

 ```js:title=.storybook/main.js
 module.exports = {